-Marital Status.
+Marital Status

 Homeownership rates are generally highest for married households.
-Mutually exclusive indicator variables are created to identify households that are headed by married couples (used as the reference group in the estimated model); previously married people (that is, divorced, separated, or widowed); and single people.
-The expectation is that those who are married will have a higher likelihood of making the transition to homeownership compared with those who are single or divorced.
+Mutually exclusive indicator variables are created to identify households that are headed by married couples (used as the reference group in the estimated model), previously married (i.e., divorced, separated or widowed), and single.
+The expectation is that those who are married will have a higher likelihood of transitioning to homeownership compared with those who are single or divorced.

+Presence of Children

-Presence of Children.
-Households with children tend to have higher homeownership rates than those without children, perhaps reflecting greater demand for housing services or greater desire for residential stability.
-To capture this effect, an indicator variable is included to identify households with children under age 18.
+Households with children tend to have higher homeownership rates, perhaps reflecting greater demand for housing services or greater desire for residential stability.
+To capture this effect, an indicator variable will be included to identify households with children under age 18.
 This variable is expected to be positively associated with the probability of becoming a homeowner.

-Education Level.
+Education Level

 Dummy variables are also used to measure the highest education level attained by the household head.
 A more detailed SIPP education variable is collapsed into four categories: less than a high school graduate, a high school graduate, some college, and a college graduate or more (which is used as the reference category in the estimated model).
-Households with heads who have higher levels of education are expected to have higher long-run income and asset levels and, therefore, a higher likelihood of becoming homeowners.
+Households with heads who have higher levels of education are expected to have higher long-run income and asset levels, and therefore a higher likelihood of becoming homeowners.